Cosmian/mse-cli/documentation/docs/configuration.md

 [...]
 ```
 3. As you can see in the `stdout`, a DNS `TXT` record should be registered under a given name in your DNS provider interface.
 After doing that, the certificate will be generated.
 Delete this record at the end of the process.
-4. Read the two pem files and create your own `ssl` section in the mse configuration file.
+4. Read the two PEM files and create your own `ssl` section in the MSE configuration file.
 You are now ready to deploy your app using: `mse-ctl deploy`.